Nonparametrically consistent depth-based classifiers: Depth-based NN classifiers

-The main depth-based classifiers available---among which those relying on the max-depth approach of \cite{Liu:1999wm} and~\cite{Ghosh:2005wx}, as well as the more efficient ones from \cite{Li:2010vy}---suffer from the ``outsider problem\footnote{The term ``outsider" was recently introduced in~\cite{Lange12}.}" : if the point~$\xb$ to be classified does not sit in the convex hull of any of the two populations, then most statistical depth functions will give~$\xb$ zero depth with respect to each population, so that~$\xb$ cannot be classified through depth.
-This is of course undesirable, all the more so that such a point~$\xb$ may very well be easy to classify.
-To improve on this, \cite{Hoberg2006} proposed extending the original depth fields by using the Mahalanobis depth outside the supports of both populations, a solution that quite unnaturally requires combining two depth functions.
+Most depth-based classifiers available -- among which those relying on the max-depth approach of Liu, Parelius and Singh \cite {Liu:1999wm} and Ghosh and Chaudhuri \cite{Ghosh:2005wx}, as well as the more efficient ones from Li, Cuesta-Albertos and Liu \cite {Lietal2012} -- suffer from the ``outsider problem\footnote{The term ``outsider'' was recently introduced in Lange, Mosler and Mozharovskyi \cite {Lange12}.}'': if the point ${\mathbf{x}}$ to be classified does not sit in the convex hull of any of the two populations, then most statistical depth functions will give ${\mathbf{x}}$ zero depth with respect to each population, so that ${\mathbf{x}}$ cannot be classified through depth.
+This is of course undesirable, all the more so that such a point ${\mathbf{x}}$ may very well be easy to classify.
+To improve on this, Hoberg and Mosler \cite{Hoberg2006} proposed extending the original depth fields by using the Mahalanobis depth outside the supports of both populations, a solution that quite unnaturally requires combining two depth functions.
 Quite interestingly, our symmetrization construction implies that the depth-based $k$NN classifier (that involves one depth function only) does not suffer from the outsider problem; this is an important advantage over competing depth-based classifiers.